jfrolfes-max/Tee-Time-Auto-Booker-Public/README.md

 # Tee-Time-Auto-Booker-Public

-This repository contains a small pair of automation scripts for booking Utah State Park golf tee times.
+This repository contains a tuned-down public version of a small pair of scripts I use to automate booking Utah State Park golf tee times.
 The workflow is intentionally simple: one script sends a planning email to collect a preferred course and time, and the other script reads the reply and attempts to book a matching tee time.

 ## What the project does